jruels/gh-auto-infra/labs/ansible-setup/index.md

 # Lab Setup
-On the provided Windows VM, download the GitHub repository.
+On the provided Windows VM, if you have not already done so clone the [repo](https://github.com/jruels/gh-auto-infra.git) to the labs folder.
-Go to the [repo](https://github.com/jruels/gh-auto-infra.git) in a browser, and in the top right corner, click the green "Code" button, then click "Download as zip".
-Once the download is done, extract the zip file and put it somewhere you can easily access it.

 ## Set up Putty